 - Often there are strong mood swings

 - Aggression against oneself, the deceased or third persons

 - Relief at the end of suffering

-The physical symptoms of a grieving person can be varied and sometimes pose problems for doctors and relatives.
-Because one wonders: Are these symptoms due to the current mental state or are there physical causes for them?
+Physical symptoms of a grieving person can be varied and sometimes pose problems for doctors and relatives.
+Because one asks oneself: Are these symptoms due to the current psychological condition or are there physical causes for them?

 - Pain in different parts of the body